interledger/rfcs/0004-ledger-plugin-interface/0004-ledger-plugin-interface.md

 Throws `MissingFulfillmentError` if the transfer exists but is not yet fulfilled.
 Throws `TransferNotFoundError` if no conditional transfer is found with the given ID.
 Throws `AlreadyRolledBackError` if the transfer has been rolled back and will not be fulfilled.
+Throws `TransferNotConditionalError` if transfer is not conditional.

 #### Event: `connect`
 <code>ledgerPlugin.on('connect', () ⇒ )</code>